How to Become a Child Abuse Counselor

 The professional experience that's needed after graduate school is substantial.
 For licensure, you'll also need to pass an examination.

-Your supervised hours can be in any counseling setting, but you'll be most prepared for child abuse counseling work if you get the supervised hours in this particular field.
+Your supervised hours can be in any counseling setting, but you'll be most prepared for child abuse counseling work if you get the supervised hours in this field.

 Licensure Examination